legiti/legiti-android/README.md

 I'm supposing you did an amazing job until this moment, so let's move on.
 It's time to make some calls and track some data.
 Nice, huh?
 Here we go.

-If you've already read the [general Inspetor files](https://inspetor.github.io/slate/#introduction), you should be aware of all of Inspetor requests and trackers, so our intention here is just to show you how to use the Kotlin version of some of them.
+If you've already read the [general Inspetor files](https://inspetor.github.io/slate/#introduction), you should be aware of all of Inspetor requests and trackers, so our intention here is just to show you how to use the Kotlin version of one of them.
+You'll see it's so, so, so, so easy that one request will be enough.

 Let's imagine that you want to put a tracker in your *"create transaction"* flow to send some data that the best Antifraud team should analyze and tell you if it's a fraud or not.
 So, it's intuitive that you need to call the *inspetorSaleCreation* and pass the data of that sale, right?